angeliquejw/mountaineerbr.github.io/repo/scripts/README.md

 Some scripts have got [grondilu's bitcoin-bash-tools](https://github.com/grondilu/bitcoin-bash-tools) functions embedded.

-The script `bitcoin.tx.sh`  will deliver better summary data than &lt;blockchain.com&gt; or &lt;blockchair&gt;.
-This script can return addresses from segwit and multisig transactions.
-Time to parse transactions will increase with transaction number.
-Most full blocks take between 11 and 22 minutes to have all their transactions parsed, however transaction parsing really depends on the number of vins and vouts.
-Parsing a few thousand transactions seems quite feasible for personal use.
+Transaction parsing time really depends on the number of vins and vouts.
+Parsing a few hendred or thousand transactions seems quite feasible for personal use. `bitcoin.tx.sh` has got option -f, which is fast and delivers basic transaction info.

 SCRIPT NAME | DESCRIPTION
 :-------------|:-----------